8 Pet Hazards That May Be in Your Home This Holiday Season

 These linear foreign bodies often get “hung up” in the intestines, causing deadly “bunching,” and can only be removed by surgical means.
 If you notice a bit of ribbon, tinsel, or string, whether from the mouth or the other end (err, out of their rump), it is important to remember never cut the ribbon or attempt to remove it yourself.
 Seek veterinary care immediately.

 Vomitingopens in a new tab, diarrheaopens in a new tab, loss of appetiteopens in a new tab, and depressionopens in a new tab are the most common abnormalities seen when an intestinal obstruction develops, and early surgical care is essential.
-Exercise extreme caution and never leave pets unattended around string, tinsel, and ribbon.
+Never leave pets unattended around string, tinsel, and ribbon — it’s not worth the risk.

 3. Christmas ornaments

+They may look like decorations to you, but those hanging ornaments may look like a snack to your pet.
 Ornaments may be ingested and have the potential to cause an obstruction leading to the need for surgery.
-Ornaments made of glass can fall and break, leading to cutsopens in a new tab and other injuries.
+Plus, ornaments made of glass can fall and break, leading to cutsopens in a new tab and other injuries.
 Adequately secure ornaments and place them above the reach of wandering paws and curious noses.

 4. Christmas trees